 The practice will request the removal of any patient from the practice list who is aggressive or abusive towards a doctor, member of staff, other patient, or who damages property.

 All instances of actual physical abuse on any doctor or member of staff, by a patient or their relatives will be reported to the police as an assault.

 Freedom of Information

 Please click on the link to read our patient leaflet which gives information on the general right of access to all types of recorded information held by the practice.

-If you wish to see your records, please click on the link below, complete the form and submit to the Practice Manager.
+If you wish to see your records, you can apply through Online Patient Access.
+If you do not have an online patient access account please click on the link below, to complete the form and submit to the Practice Manager.

 Form to request access to Health Record

 Managing your health record is important to us.
 To support Patient care, all patient information is stored electronically in a Summary Care Record (SCR).
 It is a copy of key information held in your GP record that includes past and present conditions, current medications and any allergies that you have.
 This provides authorised healthcare staff with faster, secure access to essential information about you.
 This is especially helpful when you need unplanned care elsewhere or when your GP practice is closed.
 Confidential access to this information will improve the safety and quality of the care you receive.

 For further information and how to opt out click here Your Data Matters